In our glasses and on our plates …

 Radioactivity of spring water:

-Water contains small amounts of radioactivity owing to the radioactive rocks it flows over and dissolves.
+Water contains small amounts of radioactivity owing to radioactive rocks.
 As an example, the above graph displays the annual dose one would receive from a granitic spring water, supposing that one drinks a litre of this water every day for a whole year.
 This study shows that the contribution to the annual dose would be a fraction of millisievert (mSv) to be compared to the 2,4 mSv average dose due to natural radioactiviry.

 In the United States, the average activity of household drinking water is of 18.5 Bq/litre, which corresponds to a truly inconsequential risk given the tiny value of the becquerel.
 Today, legislation places upper bounds on the activities food and drink can have – owing to our ignorance about the effects of low doses of radioactivity, caution is the watchword.